demiaochen/9417-Rambling-TracHack/README.md

   - 12 Models implementations
   - Evaluations on test dataset by accuracy score, F1 score

-Usage: after running preprocessing.ipynb, which output the scv files for preprocessed data, run model_selection.py will output the result table for models.
+Usage: after running preprocessing.ipynb, which output the scv files for preprocessed data, run model_selection.py will using preprocessedData.csv to output the result table for models.